 As summer fades, so does the sunlight, which can throw your body clock all out of whack.
 “I encourage people to keep the same routine they had when the weather was nicer.
 Go to sleep at an appropriate hour, get at least seven hours, and plan your week ahead, like packing a gym bag or making your lunch,” says Dr. Levine.
-Here are some surprising ways fewer daylight hours affect your health.

 Beat the baking season

 With cooler weather comes sweet baked treats, and you shouldn’t be afraid to say “yes”; moderation is the key.
 “Don’t deprive yourself.
 You can allow yourself a small but appropriate amount of sweets every day, just don’t overdue it,” says Dr. Levine.
 Reach for one cookie instead of two, or bring in your own office sweets so you know what ingredients were used.
-These are smart secrets to eating in moderation.